A Letter from the Ashes

 Grief is strange.

-Losing someone to death is not unlike the grief of losing someone who’s still alive.
+Losing someone to death is not unlike losing someone who’s still alive.
 But when you played a part in the loss, you don’t get to say, “God called them home.”
 You don’t get closure.
-You sit with the ghosts.
+You sit with ghosts.

 That’s why I don’t mourn like other people.